 Former President Barack Obama famously wore only gray or blue suits in order to save his mental energy for more important decisions throughout his day.
 While you may not want to limit your options that radically, streamlining your wardrobe to include fewer interchangeable pieces can help.

 Need help with other ways to practice self care?
-Try the Adarose Self Care Experience.
-A beautiful package will arrive at your doorstep filled with everything needed for "me time," including a mix of skincare and soul care goodness.
+Try the AdaRose Spa in a Box.
+A beautiful package will arrive at your doorstep filled with everything needed for "me time," including a mix of skin care and mindfulness activities.